AppBlade/Services/docs/github.md

 Github
 ======

-This integration will create an issue on Github when crash reports or in-application feedback are submitted.
+This integration will create an issue on Github when crash reports or in-application feedback is submitted.

 The project field is the complete project name including the author, **e.g, AppBlade/Services**